All Episodes

 And we'll talk about Bigfoot.

-And many of the other mythological, question mark, animals that we talk about.
+Very credible stuff with regard to Yeti or Bigfoot and many of the other mythological question mark animals that we talk about.

-I just want to remind you of a couple of things.
+Just want to remind you of a couple of things.

-News-wise, there's not much except Iraq, where we are not going in to inspect what we forced.
+News-wise, there's not much except Iraq where we are not going in to inspect what we forced.

 I'm not sure what we've won over there.

-At ABC, they sent me a fax tonight.
+They sent me a fax tonight.

 Nightline sent me a fax.